Who is the Current Education Minister of India?

 “Education is the one thing no one can take away from you” – Elin Nordegren

-The Union education minister plays a critical role in planning and overseeing the population’s educational needs as a representative head.
+The union education minister plays a critical role in planning and overseeing the population’s educational needs as the representative head.
 The President of India elects the education minister on the suggestion of the Prime Minister.
 Every 5 years, the education minister is changed as per the results of the Lok Sabha elections.
-Currently, Hon’ble Cabinet Minister Dharmendra Pradhan is the education minister of India.
-This blog takes a deeper look into the life and achievements of the Hon’ble Minister.
-Moreover, it shall also cover his work to make education accessible and convenient for all.
+Now, you must be wondering who currently holds the position of education minister in India.
+Currently, Hon’ble Cabinet Minister Dharmendra Pradhan is the Education Minister of India.

 In 1998, he followed in his father’s footsteps and joined the BJP.
 Subsequently, he was elected as a Rajya Sabha member for two terms.
 Working for the party ever since, Shri Dharmendra Pradhan, the Union Minister for Education, again took charge of the office on 13th June 2024.
 He represents the Sambalpur seat in the Lok Sabha as a Member of Parliament.
 In addition to this, he is also the Minister for Skill Development and Entrepreneurship for the Government of India.

+Shri Dharmendra Pradhan has taken various steps to upgrade the education system of India.
+Various schemes, platforms, and policies are made, ensuring quality education for everyone.
 Let’s take a look at the schemes/programmes launched by the current education minister for the upliftment of society as a whole:

-NPST and NMM Programmes
+• NPST and NMM Programmes

 In March 2024, Shri Dharmendra Pradhan launched various school and teacher education initiatives.
 He launched the National Professional Standards for Teachers (NPST) and National Mission for Mentoring (NMM) programmes.
 He also launched printed books on NMM and NPST, guidelines and videos of SCERTs/DIETs, a video of Vidya Samiksha Kendra, 200 TV channels, and 52 primers in the Indian language.
 (DIETs represent 613 District Institutes of Education and Training.)

-Swayam Plus Platform
+• Swayam Plus Platform

 In February 2024, the Union Education Minister launched the new SWAYAM Plus platform.
 The platform offers professional development and employability-focused programmes for working professionals and higher education students.

-ODISERV
+• ODISERV

 The minister launched the project ODISERV in the Sambalpur area.
 It aims to train young graduates for employment opportunities in the financial services area.
 This 100-hour training programme would equip you with skills essential for banking, finance, and insurance.
 Under the project ODISERV, over 1100 students have already been trained, and some have also received job offers.

-Implementing NEP 2020
+• Implementing NEP 2020

 The Hon’ble minister is key in implementing the National Education Policy, 2020.
 From implementation to awareness, Mr. Dharmendra Pradhan has been committed to creating a skilled and workforce-ready India.

-An Overview of the Ministry of Education
+Sneak Peek into the Ministry of Education

 The Ministry of Education was created on 26th September 1985 by the 174th amendment to the Government of India Rules, 1961.
-Earlier, it was known as the Ministry of Human Resource Development (HRD).
-However, the Union Cabinet changed the name on July 29 to Ministry of Education to clearly define the ministry’s focus.
+Earlier, it was known as the Ministry of Human Resource Development (MHRD).
+However, the Union Cabinet changed the name on July 29 to the Ministry of Education to clearly define the ministry’s focus.
 The Ministry of Education has two sub-departments that cater to different grades of the Indian education system.
 Both these departments have distinct roles and functions.

 • Department of School Education and Literacy: Schemes and programmes like Sarva Shiksha Abhiyan, Nationwide Elementary Education and Rashtriya Madhyamik Shiksha Abhiyan, among others, fall under the Department of School Education and Literacy umbrella.